GENERAL DOUGLAS MACARTHUR

 Jean, his wife, was totally exhausted and her son Arthur was so exhausted that he was on intravenous feeding.
 The doctors recommended against such a long desert drive with inadequate shelter and food.

-Once MacArthur and his party arrived at Batchelor, they transferred to two Australian National Airways DC-3's.
-One source reports that there was an unexpected Japanese air raid warning as they left Batchelor.
-This reportedly lead to a rather bumpy and dramatic departure from Batchelor.
+One source reports that there was an unexpected Japanese air raid warning as they were about to leave Batchelor airfield.
+This reportedly lead to a rather bumpy and dramatic departure from Batchelor airfield.
 It was reported that again MacArthur was not happy and demanded to know the pilot's name from Sid Chamberlain.
 The pilot was Captain R. Carmichael, the Commanding Officer of the 435th Squadron.
 The exhausted party landed at Alice Springs some hours later.

 M/Sgt.
 George R. "Dick" Graf was the radio operator on Lewis's B-17, #41-2429.
 Dick advised that there was no unexpected Japanese air raid warning when MacArthur left aboard the DC-3's.